nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 const ch = new Chronos('2025-01-01');
 console.log(ch.timeZoneId); // → "Asia/Dhaka" (system timezone)

-const multi = ch.timeZone('UTC+05:45');
+const multi = ch.timeZone('UTC+05:30');
 console.log(multi.timeZoneId);
-// → ['Asia/Kathmandu', 'Asia/Katmandu'] (multiple equivalent zones)
+// → [ 'Asia/Calcutta', 'Asia/Colombo' ] (multiple equivalent zones)

 const offsetOnly = ch.timeZone('UTC+02:15');
 console.log(offsetOnly.timeZoneId); // → "UTC+02:15" (no named timezone)
 ```

 :::danger[Caution]
 This property is mutable.
-Mutating this property will not impact the Chronos instance itself but this property will simply be overwritten.
+Mutating this property will not impact the Chronos instance itself but the property will simply be overwritten.
 :::

 #### `$tzTracker?: $TimeZoneIdentifier | TimeZone | UTCOffset`

 :::danger
 _**[Protected]**_ Internal tracker to identify instances created by the [`timeZone()`](Chronos/conversion#timezone) method.
-Used for internal state management and should not be accessed directly in most cases. _DO NOT MUTATE THIS PROPERTY UNLESS NEEDED!_
+Used for internal state management and should not be accessed directly in most cases. _NEVER MUTATE THIS PROPERTY UNLESS NEEDED!_
 :::

 ### Available Methods